techniq/svelte-ux/src/routes/docs/components/RangeSlider.md

 <div class="prose">

+- Drag start and end points individually, or drag the middle together
 - Double click start, end or range to set min/max
-- Keyboard control start, end, or range based on last set
+- Use keyboard arrow keys to adjust last changed

 </div>